Career Dual Record: 206-115 (32 seasons)

 O'Leary has coached highly successful crews who are dedicated to the ultimate goal of performance as a team, while nurturing a program where women can train for individual peak performances.

-Fourteen of O'Leary's Radcliffe athletes have competed on U.S. World Championship and Olympic teams.
-Most recently, Olivia Coffey '11 won a World Championship with the U.S. in the 4- in the summer of 2013.
+Fourteen (14) of O'Leary's Radcliffe athletes have competed on U.S. World Championship and Olympic teams.
+Most recently, Olivia Coffey '11 won a World Championship with the U.S. in the 4- in the summer of 2013 and will participate again in 2014.
 Esther Lofgren '08-09 won gold with the U.S. women's eight at the 2011 World Rowing Championships and the 2012 Olympic Games in London.
-Lofgren was accompanid by Caryn Davies '05 in the gold medal winning boat during the 2012 Olympics.
+Lofgren was accompanied by Caryn Davies '05 in the gold medal winning boat during the 2012 Olympics.